pcastelein/year/README.md

-# year
+# Year
-Vulkan Render with minimal dependencies - designed with latest spec and extensions in mind (1.3 as of 4/25/24)
+A Vulkan 1.3 Renderer with minimal dependencies.